PHCEAC/NotTheQubesHandbook/doc/040-Hardening-Qubes.md

 ## What are you worried about?

+What you have vs what you do vs who you are

+* valuables in:
+  * static data
+  * backups
+  * ram
+  * swap
+  * HID communication

 * Loss of access to something you have:
   * your valuable or irreplacable data
   * your passwords or secrets